hjanime/SPADEVizR/README.md

 ## [END] - Identification of Abundant Clusters
 ```

-This returned `AC` object can be plotted to visualize identified abundant clusters using the `plot()` function.
+This returned `AC` object can be plotted to visualize identified Abundant Clusters using the `plot()` function.
 This representation displays the p-value (shown as -log10(p-value)) in the X-axis and the mean of cells abundance in the Y-axis in a two dimensional chart.
 Each dot represents a cluster and both p-value and mean thresholds are shown using red dashed lines.
-Significant abundant clusters are highlighted in red.
-The size of dots is proportional to the number of associated cells in the samples considered.
+Significant Abundant Clusters are highlighted in red.
+The size of dots is proportional to the total number of associated cells in the samples considered.

 For instance, results contained in an `AC` object can be shown using the following command: